virtual-labs/exp-measurements-of-dislocation-density-iitk/experiment/theory.md

 This provides a straightforward but direct measure of how many dislocations exist in the metal, which can be compared to the estimates made from XRD peak broadening for a more comprehensive understanding of the cold-rolled material’s defect structure.

+12. Average the resulting dislocation density values for a representative result.<br><br>

+<image src="images\Picture1.png"><br>
+Figure 1: X-ray diffractogram for cold rolled metals and computation of dislocation density. <br><br>

+<b>B. TEM-Based Dislocation Density Measurement </b><br>
+1. Prepare TEM Sample → Create a thin foil (using techniques like mechanical polishing and ion milling) so electrons can transmit through the sample.<br>
+2. Acquire TEM Micrographs<br>
+3. Use bright-field or diffraction-contrast TEM imaging to observe dislocations.<br>
+4. Adjust imaging conditions (voltage, focus, etc.) to clearly see dislocation lines.<br>
+5. Measure Dislocations in Images<br>
+6. Use image analysis software (e.g., ImageJ) to measure either:<br>
+a) The total length of dislocation lines (Lₐ).<br>
+b) The number of discrete dislocation segments (N).<br>
+7. Determine Foil Thickness<br>
+8. Measure or estimate the sample thickness (t) using methods such as convergent beam electron diffraction (CBED) or thickness fringes.<br>
+9. Calculate Dislocation Density<br>
+10. Repeat for Multiple Regions<br>
+11. Collect images from different regions of the sample to ensure statistical validity.<br>
+12. Average the dislocation densities from all micrographs for a final representative value.<br>

+<image src="images\Picture2.png"><br>

+Figure 2: TEM nanograph for cold rolled metal showing dislocations.<br>